dpesce/eht-dmc/README.md

 # DMC
-radio interferometric imaging using a Hamiltonian Monte Carlo framework
+A radio interferometric imaging tool that utilizing the Hamiltonian Monte Carlo framework provided by PyMC3.